HadisAB/Continous-Control---DRL---Udacity/README.md

 ## Instructions
-I have solved the project by Deep Q-Networks and also considering the 'Experience Replay' and 'Fixed Q Targets' to improvement the training.
-The main used reference to solve this project is the udacity [DQN exercises](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn). <br/>
+I have solved the project by Deep Deterministic Policy Gradients (DDPG) algorithm.
+The main used reference to solve this project is the udacity [DDPG exercises](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum). <br/>

 Follow below steps to run the code:
 1. Install all required dependencies of the project based on above links.